efrecon/mg.sh/README.md

 # Mitigram Shell Library

 This project contains a number of scripts snippets that can be directly sourced in target scripts and provide reusable code.
 These snippets mainly target POSIX shell scripts, but using them from other shells such as `bash` should be fine.
 The libraries have unit [tests](#testing).
+Do you want to hack on the library?
+Be sure to start with reading the developer's [notes].

+  [notes]: ./DEVNOTES.md

 ## Bootstraping